alugili/ModernArchitectureShop/docs/Modern_Architecture_Shop.md

 The service contains all products.
 Each registered user can add/remove items to/from his shopping cart(Basket Service).
-Admin users can add /remove the products (still in progress) from the stores.
+Admin users can add /remove products (still in progress) to/from the stores.

 Store - Dapr Interaction